 One Problem Many Native English-Speaking Teachers Face When Teaching ESL Grammar

-There was one problem in the beginning, and it was of gigantic proportions…like most native English speakers, I knew when a sentence was correct or incorrect, but I hadn’t the slightest clue how to explain it.
+There was one problem initially, and it was of gigantic proportions…like most native English speakers, I knew when a sentence was correct or incorrect, but I hadn’t the slightest clue how to explain it.
 The grammar book I was to teach from used terms I’d never heard of.
-I didn’t even know how to begin explaining the simple grammar much less the more complicated, upper-level grammar.
+I didn’t even know how to begin explaining the simple grammar, much less the more complicated, upper-level grammar.
 My students wanted to know why the past participle was used.
 I couldn’t explain that it was a passive sentence.
 I didn’t even know what a past participle was!

 How I Struggled Through It

 So I read textbooks written for students as well as those written for teachers.
 I depended on google to point me towards English teacher blogs that had helpful hints.
 And I screwed up.
 A LOT.
 But I kept at it.
 I loved to teach.
 I wasn’t about to give up my dream job just because I didn’t know a gerund from an infinitive.